The CMCH featured in New England Magazine

-Recently, the CHS was featured in New England Magazine’s 12 Exhibitions to Visit in Connecticut this Summer.
+Recently, the CMCH was featured in New England Magazine’s 12 Exhibitions to Visit in Connecticut this Summer.
 Read the full article written by Paul Joseph here.

 Connecticut Freedom Workers: Remembering the Civil Rights Movement